hbctraining/external/HBC_IntroR_scRNAseq_bundle.md

 <img src="assets/images/cells_to_insights.png" width="900">
 </p>

-> A unique opportunity to get trained in best practices for single cell RNA-seq analysis!
+> A unique opportunity to get trained in best practices for single cell RNA-seq analysis.

 ### **Course dates and times:**
 This **hands-on** course spans **5 consecutive days** with 4.5 hours of synchronous teaching time and 2 hours of homework per day.
 The workshop is designed for beginners without any programming experience. ***All sessions will be held online over Zoom.***